testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/mailboxaliasfunctions-function-type.md

 ## **Generate Mailbox Alias**

-- Allows you to create a unique email alias associated with your primary email account during a test step.
+- Allows you to create a unique mailbox alias associated with your primary email account.
-- Each alias generates a separate mailbox, enabling multiple email addresses to direct emails to the same inbox for testing and automation purposes.
+- Each alias creates a unique mailbox address, allowing multiple mailboxes to be directed to the same inbox for testing and automation.

 <style>
   .example-container {